microsoft/VSExtensibility/New_Extensibility_Model/Samples/CodeLensSample/README.md

 ---
 title: Code Lens Sample Reference
 description: A reference for Code Lens Sample
-date: 2023-02-10
+date: 2023-10-14
 ---

 # Walkthrough: Code Lens Sample

-This extension is a simple extension which contributes two CodeLens providers - one that provides clickable Code Lens displaying number of times user clicked on it and another that provides Code Lens displaying the number of words in a method and provides custom UI displayed when user clicks on the CodeLens.
-It is a good starting point for learning how to create a CodeLens provider.
+This extension is a sample extension which contributes two Code Lens providers - one that provides clickable Code Lens displaying number of times user clicked on it and another that provides Code Lens displaying the number of words in a method and custom UI displayed when user clicks on the Code Lens.
+It is a good starting point for learning how to create a Code Lens provider.

 ## ClickCountCodeLensProvider and ClickableCodeLens

 `ClickCountCodeLensProvider` is a part of the extension that provides an invokable Code Lens that allows execution by user clicking on it and indicating number of times it was executed.

-`ClickCountCodeLensProvider` utilizes the `AppliesTo` configuration to indicate that it is interested in events from text views whose documents are of `DocumentType.KnownValues.Code`, which are all tex based documents containing code.
+`ClickCountCodeLensProvider` utilizes the `AppliesTo` configuration to indicate that it is interested in events from text views whose documents are of `DocumentType.KnownValues.Code`, which are all text based documents containing code.

 ```csharp
 /// <inheritdoc />